MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Set-MgIdentityB2XUserFlowUserAttributeAssignmentOrder.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPathsOg5H01IdentityB2XuserflowsB2XidentityuserflowIdUserattributeassignmentsMicrosoftGraphSetorderPostRequestbodyContentApplicationJsonSchema>`: .
+`BODYPARAMETER <IPathsOg5H01IdentityB2XuserflowsB2XidentityuserflowIdUserattributeassignmentsMicrosoftGraphSetorderPostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[NewAssignmentOrder <IMicrosoftGraphAssignmentOrder>]`: assignmentOrder
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Order <String[]>]`: A list of identityUserFlowAttribute object identifiers that determine the order in which attributes should be collected within a user flow.
+    - `[Order <String[]>]`: A list of identityUserFlowAttribute IDs provided to determine the order in which attributes should be collected within a user flow.

-INPUTOBJECT `<IIdentitySignInsIdentity>`: Identity Parameter
+`INPUTOBJECT <IIdentitySignInsIdentity>`: Identity Parameter
   - `[ActivityBasedTimeoutPolicyId <String>]`: The unique identifier of activityBasedTimeoutPolicy
   - `[AppManagementPolicyId <String>]`: The unique identifier of appManagementPolicy
   - `[AuthenticationCombinationConfigurationId <String>]`: The unique identifier of authenticationCombinationConfiguration